kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/troubleshooting/ceph.md

 $ ceph fs status
 ```

-Additionnally, you can get a dump of all filesystem, trying to find MDS daemons' status (laggy, replay ...):
+Additionally, you can get a dump of all filesystem, trying to find MDS daemons' status (laggy, replay ...):

 ```sh
 $ ceph fs dump